 "I am glad that taking part in a trial might help others on their own cancer journey.”

-A study looking at a test for examining lymph nodes during surgery for a gynaecological cancer (PIONIR)
+A study looking at a test to examine lymph nodes during surgery for women’s cancers (PIONIR)

 More about this trial